-I used to occasionally lay in bed awake at night and wonder if I could picture nothingness, though however hard I tried, I never could.
 Whenever I try to conceptualize purely nothing, absolute zero, nada, zilch, I’m talking goose egg, nil — not a single thing.
-My mind always reverts to visualisations of an empty void.
+My mind always reverts to visualizations of an empty void.

-But you see, a space is a noun, it’s a thing.
-So pure nothing can’t be a spatial vacuum, as a vacuum is a physical phenomenon with real properties.
+Space is a noun, it’s a thing, that’s the issue.
+So pure nothing cannot be a spatial vacuum, as a vacuum is a physical phenomenon with real properties.

 If something has no extension in space it then becomes shut off from our vision.
 After all, our nervous system processes inputs coming in from the visual fields of our cones, which of course process three dimensionally.
 However, that does not mean something cannot be conceptualized just because we cannot see it.
 Nothing should not be black either, so stop picturing darkness, as that is still something.
 If it isn’t zero, and it isn’t any of the concepts that spring to mind, what could it be?

 White is a “thing” as well.
 The absence of everything else is the conspicuous presence of anything else, like that of a negative integer.
 A negative integer is still a thing, in the working sense that it can be represented to a computer, thought and spoken about accurately, represented as a symbol.
 The puzzle is that so is nothing (zero).
 And yet, it is distinguished from every other aspect of existence in that it has an indescribable character.

 I imagine in order to experience truly nothing, you would have to completely shut off your mind.
 Might this require sleep, death, the state one experienced prior to one’s birth, or something else entirely?
 And what exactly is it that differentiates these things?
 Assuming it’s the latter, that nothingness somehow gave rise to everything, which in some ways is synonymous to consciousness, or conscious perception from an observer’s standpoint.